-This panel allows measurements of colors displayed on the screen to be taken with the calibration sensor and the numerical results are displayed.
+This panel is used to take color measurements of the screen with the color sensor and then display the numerical results.

-To take color measurements using the Colorimeter, display a white image on the screen to be measured and place the calibration sensor on the screen.
+To take color measurements using the Colorimeter, display a white image or test pattern on the screen to be measured and place the color sensor on the screen.
 Then click the Measure button to take a single color measurement and display the results.

-The measurement results are shown in CIE xyY and Color Temperature.
+The measurement results are shown in CIExyY and Color Temperature.

 The Color Temperature field shows the corresponding correlated black body radiator temperature of the measurement in Kelvin.
-The

-$\Delta$ uv (Delta-uv) value indicates how far the measurement is from the blackbody radiator locus.
+The Δ uv (Delta-uv) value indicates how far the measurement is from the blackbody radiator locus.
 The Kelvin value is only meaningful for colors that are near the black body radiator locus, such as most shades of white.